diogolupi/diogolupi/README.md

-### Olá Mundo!!
-Meu nome é Diogo!
+### Hello World!!
+My name is Diogo!

-Sou um estudante de Ciência de Dados e Machine Learning.
+I'm Data Scientist and Machine Learning student at UniCEUB.

 ##